AksharaaSharmaa/Library_Recommendation_System/README.md

 ## 🌟 Overview

 **Book Wanderer** is an intelligent, bilingual book recommendation system that bridges the gap between Korean and English literature.
-Powered by AI and integrated with comprehensive library databases, it offers personalized book discoveries, community discussions, reading management tools, and now features an innovative **AI-powered video summary generator** that brings books to life through engaging visual content.
+Powered by AI and integrated with comprehensive library databases, it offers personalized book discoveries, community discussions, reading management tools, and now features an innovative **AI-powered video summary generator with voice narration** that brings books to life through engaging audiovisual content.

 <div align="center">